M0hannad/KSA_Weather_Prediction/README.md

 ### Conclusion:
 The data for the KSA weather was obtained and utilized to perform predictive machine that can forcast the temprature and wind speed.
 A Exploratory Data Analysis were carried out to find the trending weather behaviour in Saudi Arabia.
 Although a relativly good accureacy were achived, this model is not so reliable as the sample size were not big enough (only 3 years time range).
-For a variety of There were several hurdles throughout the development process, particularly in the and model training stages.
-The accuracy of the model is 67 percent, indicating that it did not generalize effectively.
+There were several hurdles throughout the development process, particularly in the model training stages.
+The Mean absolute error for random forest model was 0.17 whixh better than 0.37 in the linear regression.